-24B.
-Livestock, Cattle, and Other Farm Animals, (excluding equine and poultry), subject to the following: a.
+SECTION 30, SCHEDULE A, PERMITTED USES R-80 R-40 R-20 R-20A C-1 C-2 C-3 I-1 I-2 PERMITTED USES A 24A.
+1 Horses, Ponies, and Other Equine Animals, subject to the following: a.
+The lot shall contain a minimum of two (2) acres for the first animal and an additional 1⁄2 acre for each animal thereafter. b.
+A stall or other space in a suitable weather tight permanent shelter shall be provided for each animal. c.
+Any building used for housing of animals, feed or water trough, or storage area for manure shall be located not less than 100 feet from any property line.
+Y Y Y Y 1 Y Y Y Y Y 24B.
+1 Livestock, Cattle, and Other Farm Animals, (excluding equine and poultry), subject to the following: a.
 The lot shall contain a minimum of three (3) acres. b.
 Shelter must be provided to adequately house all animals kept on the lot. c.
 Any building used for the housing of animals, feed or water trough or storage area for manure shall be located not less than 100 feet from each property line.
 Y Y Y Y Y Y Y Y Y 24C.
-2,3 Chickens as an accessory use on properties used for residential purposes, subject to the following: a.
-The lot shall contain a minimum of 20,000 sq. feet. b.
+2 Chickens, subject to the following: a.
+The lot shall contain a minimum of 80,000 sq. feet. b.
 No more than 12 chickens shall be kept on the lot. c.
-Roosters, peacocks, and male turkeys are prohibited on lots less than three (3) acres. d.
-More than 12 chickens require three (3) acres. e.
-All chickens must be kept in a building or enclosure located in a side or rear yard and no less than 5 feet from any lot line and at least 75 feet from any neighboring residences.3 Y Y Y Y Y Y Υ Y Y 24D 1 Horses or ponies for hire, riding academies or boarding stables for five or more animals located on a lot or not less than 15 acres provided that any building (other than a dwelling) and riding ring shall be located at least 300 feet from any lot line. Р Р Р N 1 N N Ν Р S
+Roosters are prohibited on lots less than three (3) acres. d.
+More than 12 chickens requires three (3) acres. e.
+All chickens must be kept in a building or enclosure located in a rear yard and no less than 50 feet from any lot line.
+Y Y Y Y Y Y Y Y Y 24D.
+1 Horses or ponies for hire, riding academies or boarding stables for five or more animals located on a lot or not less than 15 acres provided that any building (other than a dwelling) and riding ring shall be located at least 300 feet from any lot line.
+P P P N 1 N N N P S

 1 Amendment effective July 30, 2004.
-2Amendment effective May 14, 2010 3 Amendment effective November 13, 2021
+2Amendment effective May 14, 2010